 A high quality smooth fiber cement panel is used as one of two primary materials on the proposed design.
-The smooth panel contrasts the proposed textured panel, providing visual variation in a monochromatic approach by staying consistent with the paint color.
+The smooth panel contrasts the proposed textured panel, providing visual variation in a monochromatic approach.
+The panel is through-colored to ensure long lasting color and to withstand the southern exposure.